alexzhang13/InfiniAttention/README.md

 Honestly, if you need this implementation, I'd just grab the InfiniAttention module and throw it into your own code.
 The above issues are just if I want to build out a full model.

+I also noticed that the division operator that's done in the original paper makes a lot of assumptions about the data that can cause NaNs.
+I just add a little epsilon term for stability, but generally division seems quite dangerous.

 ## Data Prepration and Experiments [WIP]
 This is taken from the Transformer-XL repository.
 I haven't actually been able to get the time or compute to train a full model.
 I can only confirm that the mechanism is correct according to my understanding of the paper.
 But I'll revisit this.